tsunami416604/azure-docs.hu-hu/articles/hdinsight/hdinsight-apache-kafka-spark-structured-streaming.md

     taxiDF.show()
     ```

-1. Adja meg a Kafka-közvetítő gazdagépek adatait.
-Cserélje le a `YOUR_KAFKA_BROKER_HOSTS`t a közvetítő gazdagépek az 1. lépésben kinyert adatokra.
-Adja meg a szerkesztett parancsot a következő Jupyter Notebook cellában.
+1. Állítsa be a Kafka bróker házigazdák információkat.
+Cserélje `YOUR_KAFKA_BROKER_HOSTS` ki a bróker házigazdák információkat kivont lépésben 1.  Írja be a szerkesztett parancsot a következő Jupyter Notebook cellába.

     ```scala
     // The Kafka broker hosts and topic used to write to Kafka